babicb/babicb.github.io/DGL.md

 ---
 **Decisions, Games & Logic Workshop**

-The 10th DGL Workshop will be held in June 2019 at Caltech.
+The 10th DGL Workshop will be held June 10-12 2019 at Caltech.
 The focus of this iteration will be on algorithmic fairness and more generally risk and ethics in statistics and computer science.

 The schedule is available [here](DGL10_Program(4).pdf).